Find out about your obligations if you have an endorsement to use pistols.

 Where you can shoot

-You may only use pistols held on this endorsement in pistol target shooting in your capacity as a member of a pistol target shooting club that holds a certificate of approval and on a certified pistol range.
+You may only use the pistols referenced on this endorsement for pistol target shooting as a member of a pistol target shooting club.
+That club must hold a certificate of approval and shooting must take place on a certified pistol range.

-A copy of their certificate should be posted at the range and a copy of the range standing orders should be available to view before shooting.
+A copy of the club’s certificate should be posted at the range and a copy of the range standing orders should be available to view before shooting.

 Participation